wolfiex/DSMACC-testing/README.md

 5. Run kpp and make by typing `make kpp`
 6. `make`

+## Selecting custom mechanisms
+1. For any mechanism, when you run `make kpp` it will ask you what .kpp mechanism (from the mech. folder) you wish to compile.
+If you select one with `organic` in the name it will automatically include the inorganics.kpp file.
+2. Complete custom override involves running ./src/background/makemodeldotkpp.py with --custom appended as a flag. or `make kpp_custom`

 ## How to run
 - Ensure tuv is compiled, if in doubt run make new should no other error be apparent -